Sausage hotpot; a take on a classic British dish, pork bangers cooked in a delicious cider & onion gravy then baked under a crispy potato lid.

-It also features a layer of potatoes in the base of the casserole that slowly cook in the gravy which is enriched with apple sauce.
+It also features a layer of potatoes in the base of the casserole that slowly cooks in the gravy, which is enriched with apple sauce.

 Scalloped Potato Topped Sausage Casserole